westpoint-robotics/CASA/README.md

 The Distributed Task Allocation node is an implementation of a novel task allocation alogorithm designed for multi-robot systems.
 This will read in tasks via a kml file and allocate each agent to a task optimally.
 More tasks can be added in whenever.
 This node is still under development.

 The behavior-ros interface node is the backend for each behavior that is written.
-It takes in all the information from the system interface and makes puts it in class varaibles so the behavior has access to it (via inheritance).
-Once the behavior sets a waypoint or velocity the behavior-ros interface either converts it to local frame or passes it straigt to the hardware interface nodes to control the agent.
+It takes in all the information from the system interface and puts it in class varaibles so the behavior has access to it (via inheritance).
+Once the behavior sets a waypoint or velocity the behavior-ros interface either converts it to local frame or passes it straigt to the trajectory planer node to control the agent.

 Bridging is still under contruction, but this plans to make sharing sensor data amongst the swarm extremely easy by bridging any topic with the `/external` namespace.